Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 In terms of brightness, I would say the CS24-4 has a crisp bright tone.
 On a scale of 1 to 10, with 1 being very warm and 10 being very bright the CS24-4 was about a 7 to my ear.

 Here’s a quick overview of the materials used that have an effect on the sound.

 Top: Solid Spruce

-Back & Sides: well… back – Ovations don’t have sides really!
-The back is made from Lyrachord – which to the best of my knowledge is some sort of fibre glass.
+Back & Sides: well back only – Ovations don’t have sides really!
+The back is made from Lyrachord – which to the best of my knowledge is some sort of fiberglass.
 It has a mid-depth bowl.

 Bracing: Scalloped X Bracing